Sharaj00/ytdl-scbc/README.md

 # 🎵 yt-dlp Helper for SoundCloud & Bandcamp

-Powerful and convenient solution for downloading music from SoundCloud and Bandcamp directly from your browser using `yt-dlp`.
+Simple and convenient solution for downloading music from SoundCloud and Bandcamp directly from your browser using `yt-dlp`.
 Integration via Tampermonkey and PowerShell provides a smooth user experience without the need to manually copy links and configure commands.

 ## ✨ Key Features